 Needless to say, catching a flamenco show is just about one of the best things you can do in Malaga at night.
 It’s really cool to see an authentic dance and hear the music up close.
 One of the top places to go and experience it for yourself is Pena Juan Breva, founded in 1958, it’s also home to the Flamenco Museum.
 Tip: Catch shows here every Thursday and Saturday evening.

 Where to Stay in Malaga

-Not worried about the neighbourhood and just looking for a place that’s right for you?
+Not worried about which neighbourhood in Malag to stay in and just looking for a place that’s right for you?
 Check out our recommendations for Malaga as a whole!

 Best Hostel in Malaga – The Urban Jungle Rooftop Hostel

 The Urban Jungle Hostel is a green hostel with rooftop terrace located in the historic heart of sunny Malaga!
 They are the only 5-star hostel in the city, one the top-rated hostels in Malaga, and one of the few located in the city’s center!View on HostelWorld